devleaks/xpfdr/README.md

 In the above expression `${x}` is the raw _numeric_ dataref value.

-This scheme is a alternate, more sophisticated method than the built-in FDR DREF factor parameter.
+This scheme is a alternate, more sophisticated method than the built-in FDR DREF factor parameter, which remains available as the factor attribute in the Data Definition.

-### Experimental Feature for Array datarefs
+### Experimental Feature for Array Datarefs

 It is possible to list dataref with a python `slice()` syntax.